 In the normal course of operations, the Company may enter into certain related party transactions, which may include transactions entered into with the Company's directors and management.
 All related party transactions would be for consideration established with the related parties, generally on market terms, and approved by the independent non-executive directors of the Company, including the transactions described below.
-Certain directors help manage funds that provided the Yorkville Facility and own the Convertible Debentures and common shares of the Company.
+Certain directors help manage funds that own common shares of the Company and provided the Yorkville Facility and the Convertible Debentures.